IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Builtin Users
 -------------

 Builtin users are known as "Username/Email and Password" users in the :doc:`/user/account` of the User Guide.
 Dataverse stores a password (encrypted, of course) for these users, which differs from "remote" users such as Shibboleth or OAuth users where the password is stored elsewhere.
-See also "Auth Modes: Local vs. Remote vs. Both" in the :doc:`/installation/config` section of the Installation Guide.
+See also :ref:`auth-modes` section of Configuration in the Installation Guide.
 It's a valid configuration of Dataverse to not use builtin users at all.

 Create a Builtin User
 ~~~~~~~~~~~~~~~~~~~~~

-For security reasons, builtin users cannot be created via API unless the team who runs the Dataverse installation has populated a database setting called ``BuiltinUsers.KEY``, which is described under "Securing Your Installation" and "Database Settings" in the :doc:`/installation/config` section of the Installation Guide.
+For security reasons, builtin users cannot be created via API unless the team who runs the Dataverse installation has populated a database setting called ``BuiltinUsers.KEY``, which is described under :ref:`securing-your-installation`: and :ref:`database-settings` sections of Configuration in the Installation Guide.
 You will need to know the value of ``BuiltinUsers.KEY`` before you can proceed.

 To create a builtin user via API, you must first construct a JSON document.
 You can download :download:`user-add.json <../_static/api/user-add.json>` or copy the text below as a starting point and edit as necessary.